The Bridges of Madison County (musical): Act II

 Francesca then breaks up an argument between Bud and Michael.
 Attempting to ease the tension and with Francesca still in search of Robert, the whole family heads into town.
 Carolyn asks Francesca about the man staring at them from afar—it is Robert, waiting for Francesca to join him and leave the small Iowa town behind.
 Francesca—desperate and overcome—runs to Robert, but it is nothing more than a fantasy.
 Francesca is caught between the love of her life and the love of her family.
 She decides to stay with her children and her husband.
 Francesca and Robert, both devastated by the impossibility of their situation, exchange a final look before heading their separate ways.

 In the subsequent years, Carolyn marries and has a child, Michael graduates from medical school, and Charlie and Bud both succumb to illness, leaving Francesca and Marge alone ("When I'm Gone").
 After Bud's funeral, Francesca thanks Marge for her unspoken support throughout the years.
-Once Francesca is alone in her now empty home, the telephone rings.
-No one is on the other end, but she clearly wonders if it could be Robert, even so many years later.
+Francesca, now alone in her empty home, hears the telephone ring.
+No one is on the other end, but she wonders if it could be Robert, even so many years later.

 Robert, now an older man himself, calls the offices of the National Geographic to inform them that he will no longer be shooting photographs due to an illness of his own.
 He thanks his secretary for helping him wait for Francesca's call, which never came.
 Alone in his home, he packs all of his belongings save one letter, and reminisces about his time with Francesca and the following years that they have spent apart ("It All Fades Away").
 In her own home, Francesca considers calling Robert, but instead looks through the National Geographic featuring the pictures of the Roseman Bridge.
 She finally takes the long-saved bottle of brandy off the shelf.

 Francesca comes to the Roseman Bridge, letter in hand.
 Inside, she finds the photograph Robert took of her on the bridge, as well as a letter stating that he has died.
 He tells her that he understands why she made the choice that she did, and that her love for her family was part of his love for her.
 She tearfully considers the path that brought them together and ultimately separated them, but regrets neither her affair with him nor her choice to stay with her family.
 In their final moments, Robert and Francesca—appearing as they were when they first fell in love—embrace on the Roseman Bridge ("Always Better").